 As exciting as it is for Disney fans to have the ability to go back to the Most Magical Place on Earth, it’s also worth noting that Florida’s daily numbers of new cases of COVID-19 continue to sit steady, which makes a lot of people wonder: Should Floridians be going back to Walt Disney World Resort?
 Should they be returning to any of the Florida theme parks, including Universal Orlando?

 Before we dive into the numbers, it is worth noting that all eyes have been on Walt Disney World and if they should re-close their theme parks.

-At the beginning of Universal Orlando’s reopening, Florida was seeing daily numbers of new COVID-19 cases ranging anywhere from 1,000 to 4,000 new cases per day.
+At the beginning of Universal Orlando’s reopening, Florida saw daily numbers of new COVID-19 cases ranging from 1,000 to 4,000 new cases per day.
 At least, until a few weeks ago when the state began reporting higher daily numbers ranging from 8,000 to 10,000–topping out at over 15,000 new cases in a single day on July 12 (the day after the official reopening of Magic Kingdom).

 What do you think?
 Should Central Florida theme parks be open right now?
 Let us know in the comments!